 Crypto and pot stocks are really important sectors to be aware of.
 They are a day trader’s dream because of their volatility but a new investor’s nightmare if they don’t know support and resistance.

-Again, we are a trading company and not financial advisers.
-So, as traders, we say to trade these sectors but do your due diligence if you’re looking to invest in the long term.
+Again, we are a trading company and not a financial adviser.
+So, as traders, we say to trade these sectors, but do your due diligence if you’re looking to invest in the long term.
 The best way to learn stock trading is to study and practice a lot until you feel comfortable trading with real money.

 Reading is really important to your growth as a trader.
 Having the proper mindset and knowing how to overcome the emotions of trading will be one of the most important lessons.
 Learning technical analysis and candlesticks is also very important, but that comes second to knowing how to control your emotions when trading.